MCV-Univalle/Image-ToolBox/README.md

 # Image-ToolBox
-We are Computer Science students from Universidad del Valle working on a Pure JavaScript Image Processing library in collaboration with EPFL.
+We are a group of Computer Science students from the Universidad del Valle, Colombia, working on an image processing project  to create a library using a Pure JavaScript in collaboration with the EPFL, Switzerland.

 #Description
 This repository has a extension of Image-JS library.
 General image processing functions in JavaScript